maxime-groff/maxime-groff/README.md

 - 🧠 I’m currently working on [Kinome](https://www.kinome-app.com/), a web app aimed at physiotherapist and their patients to improve medical care.

-- 🌊 I’m also working on [Waves of Change](https://www.wavesofchange.earth/), an NGO that build a coalition of like-minded stakeholders that can learn from each other and co-develop solutions to shared environmental challenges.
+- 🌊 I’m also working on [Waves of Change](https://www.wavesofchange.earth/), an NGO building a coalition of like-minded stakeholders that can learn from each other and co-develop solutions to tackle environmental challenges.

 - 🤔 I’m looking for help with artistic direction on the Waves of Change project

 - 🌱 I’m currently learning mobile dev with React Native and Flutter